 - The chimney must be periodically swept to remove creosote, which could cause a chimney or house fire.

-Biobricks are an alternative to burning cordwood in your wood stove and they have a few advantages.
+Engineered wood bricks like Biobricks and Fiber Fuel are an alternative to burning cordwood in your wood stove and they have a few advantages.
 They’re made from the waste of furniture and other woodworking operations, which means the sawdust is from lumber that has already been kiln-dried.
-The very low moisture content in Biobricks means they burn very hot and cleanly, resulting in magnitudes less ash and creosote.
+No glue or additives are used, they are manufactured using high pressure to hold the brick’s shape.
+The very low moisture content in engineered wood bricks means they burn very hot and cleanly, resulting in magnitudes less ash and creosote.
 Because they are a uniform shape and size, they stack tightly so you can fit a lot of BTUs in a small area compared to cordwood.

 In order to incentivize clean burning wood stoves, some state governments offer incentives for replacing your older model polluting wood stove for one that meets the latest EPA standard.
 If your state has an efficiency utility, it would be a good place to start your research; if not, google “(state name) wood stove incentive”.